Ganrokh/100-days-of-code/log.md

 **Today's Progress:** First look at Golang with the Tour of Go.

 **Thoughts:** I randomly had free time tonight, so I'm back for more programming!
 I didn't have the focus or the environment to work on a web dev project during this short time, so since I decided on Golang being my first backend language, I started the Tour of Go, which is a popular (and official) starter resource.
 To say the least, Go is very different from the languages that I have experience with (JavaScript, a little of Python, a little of Kotlin).
 I'm definitely going to need a course for this.

+### Day 89: Thursday, April 25th, 2019

+**Today's Progress:** Introduced to Vue custom directives.

+**Thoughts:** Directives are neat.
+I like custom directives, and I appreciate how much it relies on vanilla JS, which is a bit refreshing.
+That said, some of the syntax is a bit complex to me.
+Everything that I've read says that Vue directives are much simpler than the equivalents in React and Angular, so maybe I'm just over-thinking them.